Windsor

 The building to the right of the main fire site suffered about $100,000 in damage, and three people were displaced from the home.

-Officials initially reported that they had been able to return, but Acting Chief Fire Prevention Officer John Smith told CBC Tuesday morning that they still can't go home.
+Officials initially reported that they had been able to return, but Acting Chief Fire Prevention Officer John Smith told CBC Tuesday morning they still can't go home.

 A firefighter in a bucket on the end of a ladder on a aerial fire fighting truck sprays water on a building on Campbell Ave. on July 14, 2025.